flythings/python/docs/ActionModule.md

         flythings.registerAction("<name>", test, foi="<device>", parameterType=flythings.ActionDataTypes.TEXT)
     ```

-- **registerActionForSeries**(String name, String observableProperty, String unit, Function callback, String foi, String procedure, ActionDataTypes parameterType, String alias)
+- <a name="register_action_series"></a>**registerActionForSeries**(String name, String observableProperty, String unit, Function callback, String foi, String procedure, ActionDataTypes parameterType, String alias)
     **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
     **Params**:
     - name: (Mandatory) Identifier of the action.
     - observableProperty: (Mandatory) Observable property of the series.
     - unit: (Mandatory) Unit property of the series.
     - callback: (Mandatory) Function that executes when the action is triggered.
 The function must return a 0 to indicate that was executed propertly.
     That function must receive 2 params, the first one the value of the action and the second one the timestamp of the action.
     - foi: (Optional) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
     - procedure: (Optional) This parameter is optional if it was already set with the setProcedure method otherwise is mandatory.
     - parameterType: (Optional, Default: None) Specifies the parameter type of the callback if any.
     - alias: (Optional) Specifies a alias to the action.

     **Return**: True if all was correct, otherwise False.
     ```NoAuthenticationError```
     ```NoDeviceError```
     ```NoProcedureError```
     **Examples**:
     * Registers an action with the server.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")
         def test(param,timestamp):
           print(param)
           print(timestamp)
-        flythings.registerActionForSeries("<name>","<observableProperty", "<unit>", test, foi="<device>", procedure="<procedure>", parameterType=flythings.ActionDataTypes.TEXT)
+        flythings.registerActionForSeries("<name>","<observableProperty", "<unit>", test, foi="<device>", procedure="<procedure>", parameterType=flythings.ActionDataTypes.TEXT, alias="test_alias")
     ```

-- **startActionListening**()
+- <a name="start_action_listening"></a>**startActionListening**()
     **Description**: Starts listening to the server waiting for an action to trigger.
 Is necessary that at least one action is registered.
     **Return**: None
     ```NoDeviceException```
     ```NoRegisteredActionExcetion```
     **Examples**:
     * Starts listening waiting for an action to trigger.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")
-        def test(param):
+        def test(param,timestamp):
           print(param)
+          print(timestamp)
         flythings.registerAction("<name>", test, foi="<device>", flythings.ActionDataTypes.TEXT)
         flythings.startActionListening()
         while(True):